-Our Department has a longstanding commitment to incorporating an understanding of culture and diversity into clinical and community practice, research, and teaching.
-In the 1980s, we were among the first Departments at Yale to include a required seminar on Human Diversity in one of our doctoral placements sites, and began incorporating teaching about diversity in the core required seminar for all doctoral fellows in the 1990s.
+The Yale Department of Psychiatry has a longstanding commitment to incorporating an understanding of culture and diversity in clinical and community practice, research, and teaching.
+In the 1980s, it was among the first Departments at Yale to include a required seminar on human diversity in one of the doctoral internship placements sites, and, shortly thereafter began incorporating teaching about diversity in the core internship seminar for all doctoral fellows.

 Core Seminar & Placement Based Seminars

-In the Core Seminar diversity and culture are explicitly addressed in a series of seminar sessions.
-These provide a common foundation for all fellows.
-These sessions, which cover topics of critical importance to working in behavioral health settings, include: understanding diversity within the Greater New Haven community; culture and diversity fundamentals for professional development; incorporating a focus on culture and diversity early in the client engagement process; integrating cultural values into treatment; and adapting evidence based practices based on culture.
-Examples of clinical work with culturally specific populations are provided throughout these sessions.
-Several additional sessions throughout the curriculum include a focus on diversity, disparities, culture, and cultural competence.
+In the internship core seminar, diversity and culture are explicitly addressed in a series of sessions.
+These provide a common foundation of knowledge for all fellows.
+These sessions cover topics of critical importance to working in behavioral health settings, and vary across years to reflect changing trends in the field and changing circumstances in the world in which we live.
+Recent sessions include: understanding diversity within the Greater New Haven community; culture and diversity fundamentals for professionals; incorporating a focus on culture and diversity early in the client engagement process; integrating cultural values into treatment; adapting evidence-based practices based on culture; skin tone bias; and gender-sensitive clinical treatment.
+Each of these sessions also provides ample opportunity for personal reflection and discussion.
+Additional sessions throughout the curriculum focus on diversity, disparities, culture, and cultural competence.
+Examples of clinical work with culturally specific populations are provided throughout the seminar sessions.

-The learning process continues in Placement Based Seminars where the focus is on the diverse populations served within the placement, as well as adaptations of treatment approaches for those populations.
+The learning process continues in placement-based seminars in which the focus is on the diverse populations served within the placement, as well as adaptations of treatment approaches for those populations.

 Yale's Affinity Groups

-These groups are open to all faculty and staff.
-They frequently host events where faculty members have an opportunity to share their work with campus colleagues.
-Since their inception in 2005, the affinity groups have been working to engage the Yale community in transformative and innovative ways to address and advance our commitment to diversity.
-We invite you to visit the Yale Diversity and Inclusion page for information on participating in the affinity groups—and to subscribe to the groups’ newsletters through Yale’s subscription service so that you can keep abreast of the robust programming and initiatives that may be of interest to you as a member of the faculty and of the Yale community.
+These groups are open to all faculty, staff, and trainees.
+They frequently host events during which faculty members share their work with campus colleagues.
+Since their inception, the affinity groups have been working to engage the Yale community in innovative and transformative ways to address and advance our commitment to diversity.
+Visit the Yale Diversity and Inclusion page for information on participating in the affinity groups and to subscribe to the groups’ newsletters through Yale’s subscription service.
+This service can help a psychology fellow keep abreast of the robust Yale and community programs and activities that may be of interest.